 Part of being away is indulging yourself and the South Pennines has enough treats to keep you going for months.
 Read on to discover some of our guilty pleasures….

-Have your cake and eat some more… To celebrate Saddleworth style, visit The Hazelnut Bakery in Delph or The Frostery in Uppermill – the cakes look too good to eat.
-And both places offer masterclasses and courses, so you can perfect your piping skills.
+Have your cake and eat some more… Celebrate with a cake from The Frostery in Uppermill – the cakes look too good to eat.
+They also offer masterclasses and courses, so you can perfect your piping skills.

 Lottie Shaw’s parkin recipe was passed down to her by her great-grandmother and is definitely not just for bonfire night.
 (We know – together with Grandma Wilds’ biscuits we eat a lot of it at South Pennines HQ.)
 Lottie’s products can be found in shops and visitor centres across the area.